kislball/ena/README.md

 main {
   "Hello, world!" println
-  "it can be any string by the way" println
+  "It can be any string, by the way" println
 }
 ```